-In the previous blog of this series I took you through the necessity of Docker and made you acquainted with Docker.
-In case you have missed to go through my first blog on Docker please Click Here to go through it.
+In the previous blog written by our Docker Training expert, we took you through the necessity of Docker and made you acquainted with Docker.
+In case you have missed to go through the first blog on Docker please go through this Docker Tutorial blog.
 In this blog, I will explain – What is Docker & Docker Container in detail.

 Before we go ahead, let me summarize the learning till now: